aaronvark/VRPhysicsGame/README.md

 The Host, who's listeneing for Score Events, receives this message.
 First it locally updates the score (and plays the necessary SFX), and then it writes a GameEvent package using the functions we wrote earlier, and loops through the client's (I stole this, again, from the ServerInfo packet because the lines of communication of that packet are very similar to this particular GameEvent).

 ## Client handles packet
 When the client receives this packet, it is checked for in the same place where other packets are received in Guest.cs, so adding new packet types requires you to add logic for them here as well.
 Once we confirm it is a GameEvent, we call the ProcessGameEvent function.
-There we unpack all of the data, which I've chosen to do with local variables that are sent as ''ref'' into the ReadPacket function.
+There we unpack all of the data, which I've chosen to do with local variables that are sent as <i>ref</i> into the ReadPacket function.

 I noticed other functions didn't do this, but they also used classes of which array's would be modified, which I assume prevents them from being "passed by value", and therefore don't require the ref keyword.